grannycart/subworld-shortstory1/README.md

 README.md
-Last modified: Sun Sep 04, 2022  12:24PM
+Last modified: Thu Sep 15, 2022  08:10PM

-# Sub World Short Story 1
+# Untitled Subworld Short Story 1
-* By Mort Rye
+* By Mark Torrey

 ## How to read it:
-* Available for purchase on Amazon kindle:
-	* {url}
 * Or, compile from this source code using pandoc.
 	* (Or just read the markdown, available in source.)